oracle-livelabs/adb/atp-twitter-api/review-data-processing/review-data-processing.md

-# Create OML model
+# Review Data Processing

 ## Introduction

-In this lab, we will install cx_Oracle along with instant client to allow for a connection from the local computer to the ATP to enable the Python script to upload the Tweepy
+In this lab, we will explore the processing required to analyze the tweet collected by the API.
+By reviewing the tables and the code, you should have a good understanding of how this is accomplished.

-Estimated Time: 15 minutes
+Estimated Time: 5 minutes

 ### Objectives